Select Page

 4. The Symbolic Impact

-The Berlin Wall became an enduring symbol of the Iron Curtain, the division between the democratic Western Bloc and the communist Eastern Bloc.
-It represented the suppression of basic human rights and the stark differences in ideologies.
+That symbol of the Iron Curtain was the Berlin Wall, the monument which divided the democratic Western Bloc from the communist Eastern Bloc.
+It was the suppression of basic human rights, and the somewhat different ideologies.

 4.1 The Fall of the Berlin Wall